markstringer-dti/markstringer-dti.github.io/dti.md

 If you read this book, you will learn, how to identify situations that seem impossible.
 You'll learn how to distinguish them from those situations that are impossible.
 You'll learn how to improve your  management of impossible seeming situations.
 Things might look bad.
 But there are often some quite simple things you can do to turn projects around and help them succeed.

-### Why This
+### Why This?
 OK - so this book is about delivering the impossible.
 So why is it subtitled "Seven metaphors for successful project management delivery."
-Well, that's because the main thing that I'm going to do in this book is talk about different ways of seeing project management and software development.
+Well, that's because metaphors are different ways of seeing things.
+And the main thing I'm going to do in this book is talk about different ways of seeing project management.

 The software pioneer Alan Kay is often quoted as saying "Point of view is worth 80 IQ points."
 Which I take to mean that if you can only figure out the right way to look at something, you can do much cleverer things.
-What I try and do in this book is provide the reader with several different ways of seeing the business of project management, especially of software development.
-The aim of providing these different ways of seeing is to make you much smarter.
+In this book I try show the reader several different points of view.
+Different ways of seeing project management.
+Especially the project management of software development.

-What it's important to understand is that I'm not doing this because I think there's anything wrong with the idea that in order to be more successful with software development projects, teams should use Agile methods, and in order to make those methods most effective, at least at first, they need help from people who've made it work in other places - they need coaching.
-I believe both of those this are needed.
+The aim of providing these different points of view is to make good on Alan Kay's claim.
+The aim is to make you much smarter when it comes to managing projects.

+This isn't like most books do that promise to improve your success  project management.
+Most books that do that suggest a particular Agile method.
+Like Scrum, or Extreme Programming.
+Other books talk about how coach teams in the use of these methods.
+Other books talk about a part of the process.
+It could be writing stories or running retrospectives.
+It could be setting up a continuous delivery

+Some of those books are brilliant.
+But they're not enough.

-The trouble is, I don't think they're enough.
-It's true that following an Agile method like Scrum is a good way of improving your chances of a software development project's success.
-It's what I would almost always do if I were put in charge of delivering a software development project.
-It's true that if you add into this mix some extreme programming engineering practices like continuous integration, pair programming, test first development, then you're make success even more likely.
+Following an Agile method like Scrum is a good way of improving your chances of project success.
+It's what I almost always do if I'm in charge of delivering a software development project.

+And Scrum works best when it's combined with XP engineering practices.

-It's also true that if you haven't done this before as a team, you are going to need some outside help and coaching from somebody who has done it before.
+If you haven't done this before as a team, you are going to need some outside help.
+Agile coaching from somebody who has done it before will improve your chances of success.

-But unfortunately, this just isn't enough.
+But unfortunately, this isn't enough.
 You need to do more than this if your project has any realistic chance of succeeding.
+You need to see things from different points of view.

-So, for example.
-In the first chapter, you need to be able to notice when you and your team are quietly agreeing to ignore the big issues that need to be tackled.
-Using the metaphor that I talk about in the first chapter, you need to stop you team from looking down at their feet and mopping the decks and get them to look at the horizon and face the approaching pirate ship.
+In this book, in the second chapter, I talk about pirate ships and "agreed activity".
+I talk about how you need to be able to notice when you and your team are agreeing to ignore the big issues.
+Issues that need tackling.

+Pushing this sailing metaphor I talk about you need to stop your team mopping the decks.
+Rather you need to help them to look at the horizon and face the approaching pirate ship.

 Why is it important that you tackle "pirate ship" issues as soon as you see them?
 Because if you don't, you and your team will end up (metaphor number 2) in trench warfare.
 And once you're there, it's much harder, although not impossible to help your project to succeed.

 Why do you need show progress and call out problems as soon as you can in a project?
 Even in the face of hostility from the people who are paying you to do the project?
-Why do you need to put working software in the hands of people who might genuinely benefit from using it as soon as you possibly can?
-I try to explain this using the metaphor of flowers which are appealing, but ultimately not sustaining-sustaining and fruit, which is difficult to grow and even more difficult to make palatable but can ultimately feed people.
+Why put working software in the hands of people who might get some good from using it as soon as you can?

+I explain this using the metaphor of flowers and fruit.
+Flowers appearl to us straight away.
+But they aren't sustaining.
+Fruit is difficult to grow and even more difficult to make tasty.
+But can feeds people.

-By doing this, by providing these different ways of looking at software development, the promise of this book is to provide its readers with something, solid, nutritious, and sustaining.
-The genuine possibility of knowing what they're doing when they are project managing software development.
+This book promises to provide its readers with something, solid, nutritious, and sustaining.
+It sets out seven way of seeing projects that make successful delivery more likely.
+It offers the genuine possibility of knowing what you're doing.
 And once you know what you're doing, a lot of things that previous seemed impossible can seem a lot less so.

 ### Why now?
 Well, another way of thinking about this is – "Why not *then*?"
-Why haven't we been trying to find better ways of thinking about software development since the very beginning.
+Why haven't we found to find better ways to think about software development since the start.

-We've certainly needed better ways of thinking about software development since it became a thing that people did in the 40's.
-I remember listening to a description of a "Waterfall" approach to managing software development in the early 90's in my first jobs as a software developer and thinking "That'll never work."
+We've needed better ways of thinking about software projects since the 40's.

+I remember listening to an explanation of a "Waterfall" approach to project management.
+This was the mid 90's fifty years after anybody wrote the first software.
+I remember thinking "this will never work."
 And it didn't.

-The first two projects that I worked on, one for big oil company and one for the military, had both been developed using what was then the accepted metaphor for software development - the waterfall approach.
-The project was tackled in stages.
-In a first stage, all the requirements for the project were carefully written down to produce a huge requirements specification.
-In a second stage, these were developed into first high level and then detailed designs.
-Following this, finally software was developed against the designs before final stages of first internal and then external testing.
+In my first two years as a software developer I worked on two projects.
+One was for big oil company.
+One  was for the military.
+We managed both using the waterfall approach.
+This was the way nearly everybody managed software development at the time.
+We worked on the project in stages.

+Stage one: all the requirements for the project were carefully written down.
+This produced a huge requirements specification.

+Stage two: we turned these requirements into a specification.
+First high level specification and then detailed designs.

+After these stages, which might take months, we started to write software.
+Again, that might take months. against the designs before final stages of first internal and then external testing.
 Then and only then did the software go live.

 Unfortunately, both of the first two projects that I worked on went through an extra stage between external testing and launch - litigation.
 When the customers finally got to see what they'd asked for months, if not years earlier, it really wasn't what they wanted.
 This was probably for a whole bunch of different reasons.
 In the two years since they'd specified the project, it's possible the world had changed.
 But it's also possible (very possible) that the specifications that were written in the specification hadn't quite captured exactly what the users wanted.
 It's also possible (very possible) that the users hadn't really been capable of saying in one long fluid document, exactly what it was that they wanted.
 By the time what the users had asked for had got through the systems designers, the developers, the internal testers and then the external testers, it's hardly a surprise that things had gone astray.